esquivelgor/QuadraticEquations/README.md

 Simple C++ program to solve quadratic equations of the form \(ax^2 + bx + c = 0\) and output the roots.
 The program takes three command-line arguments representing the coefficients \(a\), \(b\), and \(c\).

+## Requirements

+- Essential build packages
+- cmake 3.10
+- GNU make 4.4.1

 ## Usage

-First, we need to build and compile our program:
+First, we need to build and compile our program in the *QuadraticEquations* directory:

 ```bash
 make